eviltreehouse/mailgunner/README.md

 > This was a handy tool for a bit, but MG's payment model changed and it's offerings became less enticing -- [Postmark](https://postmarkapp.com/) seems like a much better alternative.

+It's possible the API is still valid, but hasn't been tested since ~2020 :\